Ray Staples - The Room

 not doing your job."

-When we both started working for Outside/Inside (CBC Television
+In 1972 we both started working for "Outside/Inside", a CBC Television

 doing research, filming, and having lunch.
 Lunches with Ray were